Zero-Freeness is All You Need: A Weitz-Type FPTAS for the Entire Lee-Yang Zero-Free Region: Weitz-type algorithm for the ferromagnetic Ising model

-Then a uniform bound of $P_{G,e}(\lambda)$ for all graph $G$ and edge $e\in G$ follows from \Cref{lem:montel-bound}.
-Where the upper bound (for a circle) is used to establish the additive error in \Cref{lem:truncation-error}, and the lower bound (for a single point) is used to turn the additive error into a multiplicative error.
+Then a uniform bound on $P_{G,e}(\lambda)$ for all graphs $G$ and edges $e\in G$ follows from \Cref{lem:montel-bound}, where the upper bound (for a circle) is used to establish the additive error in \Cref{lem:truncation-error}, and the lower bound (for a single point) is used to turn the additive error into a multiplicative error.